Anna-works/wANNA-job/README.md

 (you might have to install `firebase-tools` first for this to work.)

 1. `firebase init`
-2. It might ask you to sign in else Select the project you just created.
+2. It might ask you to sign in (`firebase login --reauth`) else select the project you just created.
 3. You can select `Functions` and optionally `Emulators` but do not overwrite any of the existing files.
 Then you firebase should be setup.

 ### react-native-firebase